aimms/documentation/webui/gantt-chart-widget.rst

 Task update handler
 """""""""""""""""""

-The *task update handler* is called when the form is saved by the user (through calling the *SaveForm* procedure that is created in the *AIMMSWebUIRuntime* library by the call to :token:`webui::SetupForm`).
+The *task update handler* is called when the form is saved by the user (through calling the *SaveForm* procedure that is created in the *AIMMSWebUIRuntime* library by the call to ``webui::SetupForm``).
 This handler is responsible for

 * creating a new task element (in case a new item is created)
 * initializing (in case of a new item) or updating model data reflecting the changes that have been made